Montana-Media-Arts/webDesignFall2024/_docs/topic-13/02-html5/page-01.md

 **WebRTC**

-This technology, where RTC stands for Real-Time Communication, allows connecting to other people and controlling videoconferencing directly in the browser, without the need for a plugin or an external application.
+This technology, where RTC stands for Real-Time Communication, allows connecting to other people and controlling videoconferencing directly in the browser without needing a plugin or an external application.

 **Track and WebVTT**

 The `<track>` element allows subtitles and chapters.
-WebVTT is a text track format.
+WebVTT is a text-track format.

 **2D/3D graphics AND effects**